fossephate/JoyCon-Driver/README.md

 ## Contact
-* If you have any questions you can contact me on discord (fosse#0430) twitter (@fossephate) or even my email fossephate@gmail.com
+* If you have any questions you can contact me on discord (fosse#0430) twitter (@fossephate) or even my email fossephate@gmail.com you can also join the discord server here: https://discord.gg/jmcfdeS

 ## Donate
 * If you like the project and would like to donate: